 Although fruits and vegetables supply less than 5% of total energy intake, the concentration of micronutrients in these foods is greater than in most others.
 They are rich in Antioxidants, Minerals, Fiber, Potassium, Carotenoids, Vitamin C, Folate and other vitamins.

 Consumption of fruits and vegetables appears to be less important in cancer prevention than previously assumed.
 With fortification of breakfast cereal, flour, and other staple foods, the frequent consumption of fruits and vegetables has become less essential for cancer prevention.
-Though, a high consumption of fruits and vegetables during childhood and adolescence could be more effective in reducing cancer risk than consumption in adult life due to the long latency of cancer manifestation.
+Though, high consumption of fruits and vegetables during childhood and adolescence could be more effective in reducing cancer risk than consumption in adult life due to the long latency of cancer manifestation.

 Related video: Top 10 healthiest vegetarian food